noelwelsh/codility/README.md

-# Incrementally Improving Code: A Case Study
+# A Case Study in Incrementally Improving Code

 In this article I'm going to go through the process of improving some code.
 I'm mentoring a new developer who is applying for their first job.
 They were asked to complete some tasks on [Codility](https://www.codility.com/) as the first step of the interview process.
 To get used to the platform they did the first example task, and I advised them on some changes.
 I'm writing up here the progression from their code to (what I think is) better code.
 (Since this is the example task, not a task used to assess applicants, I think this is ok to publically post.)